ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 - -11
     - Added key rotation in token management.
+    - Removed "Models" section.
+    - Rewrote guidance and requirements for extensions.
+    - Require all URIs to be absolute throughout protocol.

 - -10
     - Added note on relating access rights sent as strings to rights sent as objects.